dxnter/advent-of-code/README.md

 ```

 > **Note**
-> If you're using this project for your own solutions, the year folder(s) that contain previous solutions should be removed before using continuing.
+> If you're using this project for your own solutions, the year folder(s) that contain previous solutions should be removed before use.

 ## Usage